German Literature, History, Cinema, Arts

 Die fetten Jahre sind vorbei.
 Directed by Hans Weingartner.
 Screenplay by Katharina Held, Hans Weingartner.
 Starring Daniel Brühl, Julia Jentsch, Stipe Erecg, Burghart Klaußner.
 2004.
 130 minutes.
 Color.
 In German with English subtitles.
 DVD with widescreen format.
 Fine copy with original artwork. $20.00

 Two social revolutionaries break into the homes of the wealthy and rearrange their prized possessions.
 They leave one of two messages: Die fetten Jahre sind vorbei [The years of plenty are over] or Sie haben zu viel Geld [You have too much money] and sign them die Erziehungsberectigten.
 This latter does not seem to be translatable into English, but ‘Rectifiers’ might do.
 In any event, for the two young men things change dramatically when a girlfriend gets involved.
 The three end up kidnapping one of the home-owners who turns out to have had a background similar to their own.
+Incidentally, the English title chosen for the film is wrong in both English and German.

 Hitler In Colour.
 Produced by David Batty.
 Narrated by Brian Cox.
 Warner Vision International.
 2004.
 80 minutes.
 Fine copy with liner notes. $15.00